-- Miss Alaka used the game for language teaching.
+- Miss Shyamala used the game for language teaching.
 What were the other benefits of the game? - Are there students like Shekar in your class?
-Do you think games will give them opportunities to participate? - What is the significance of her students playing the game after school and teaching it to other students? - Do you use any games that involve English with your students?
-If so, is this a regular routine or something you do infrequently?
+Do you think games will give them opportunities to participate? - What is the significance of her students playing the game after school and teaching it to other children? - Do you use any games that involve English with your students?
+If so, is this a regular routine or something you do infrequently? - What should Miss Shyamala do about her worries?